Kharonn00/reddit_bot/README.md

 ## Configuration

-Create a `config.py` file in the project root with your Reddit API credentials:
+Edit `config.py` file in the project with your Reddit API credentials:

 ```python
 # Reddit API credentials